-- A runny or stuffy nose
+A runny or stuffy nose

-- Headaches and/or body aches
+Headaches and/or body aches

-- Fatigue (feeling tired)
+Fatigue (feeling tired)

-- Nausea, vomiting, and/or diarrhea (mostly in children).
+Nausea, vomiting, and/or diarrhea (mostly in children)

 Guidelines on the Treatment of Seasonal Influenza

-Oseltamivir in standard doses is recommended for treatment of pregnant women with influenza based on the extensive safe use of oseltamivir to treat pregnant women during the 2009 H1N1 pandemic.”
+Oseltamivir in standard doses is recommended for treatment of women with influenza during pregnancy and up to 4 weeks post-partum on the basis of epidemiological data demonstrating an association between pregnancy and the immediate post-partum period and an increased risk of severe influenza combined with data demonstrating the extensive safe use of oseltamivir to treat such patients during the 2009 H1N1 pandemic.

 Midwives may wish to consider these treatment recommendations when advising clients about when to page.
 Midwives should consider whether their knowledge allows them to have informed choice discussions about treatment or whether to refer clients to physicians for information about treatment and these AMMI recommendations.
 Because oseltamivir is not listed in the midwifery pharmacopeia, midwives would need to consult with a physician for clients wishing treatment.